mercadopago/devsite-docs/guides/online-payments/marketplace/checkout-pro/create-marketplace.en.md

 >
 > Tip
 >
-> The more information you send us in the preference, the better our fraude prevention system will perform when it comes to payment approval.
+> The more information you send us in the preference, the better our fraud prevention system will perform when it comes to payment approval.
 > Create a checkout preference as complete as you can.

 ## Set up notifications